Enitanogun1/Darkweb-monitoring-project/Project3.md

 # Integrating Dark Web Alerts with SIEM Systems

 ## Introduction
-In this project, you will learn how to integrate dark web monitoring alerts with a Security Information and Event Management (SIEM) system.
+In this project, I learned how to integrate dark web monitoring alerts with a Security Information and Event Management (SIEM) system.
 SIEM systems help in aggregating and analyzing security data from various sources, enabling real-time threat detection and response.
 You will use SpiderFoot for dark web monitoring and integrate its alerts with a popular SIEM system such as Splunk.

 ## Lab Setup
 - **Operating System**: Linux (Ubuntu 20.04 recommended)